-As per the Lewis theory, an acid is a substance that accepts electron pairs while bases are the substances that accept electron pairs.
+As per the Lewis theory, an acid is a substance that accepts electron pairs, while bases are the substances that donate electron pairs.

 The reaction is represented by the following equation:

-Actually, Lewis acids have empty orbital due to which they are able to accept electrons.
+Actually, Lewis acids have empty orbitals, due to which they are able to accept electrons.

 The hydrogen ions (H+) and hydronium ions (H3O+) ions are considered Lewis acids.

 In the case of hydrogen peroxide the dissociation equation is written as: